Trade Agreements Act (TAA) Compliance: What It Is, Country List, Importance

 Ensure team members understand TAA requirements:

-• Train procurement staff on checking country of origin
+• Train procurement staff on checking the country of origin

-• Educate sales teams about which products can be sold to government
+• Educate sales teams about which products can be sold to the government

 • Prepare customer service for handling TAA-related inquiries